manish-poudel/coding-math/README.md

 # coding-math
-Doing cool math stuffs or say bringing math to life using code.
+Doing cool math stuffs or say, bringing math to life using code.

 I will use Python or JS.